Doctor of Occupational Therapy (entry-level)

 NBCOT Pass Rate: Program results from the National Board for Certification in Occupational Therapy (NBCOT) can be found online at https://secure.nbcot.org/data/schoolstats.aspx.

 We use the Occupational Therapy Centralized Application Service (OTCAS) for applications.
-The deadline for completed applications is December 15.
-All official transcripts, GRE scores (new BU-OTCAS institution code 1891), special essay, and three letters of recommendation should be sent directly to OTCAS and received by December 15:
+The deadlines for completed applications are either September 15 or December 15.
+All official transcripts, GRE scores (new BU-OTCAS institution code 1891), special essay, and three letters of recommendation should be sent directly to OTCAS and received by September 15 or December 15:

 The Entry-Level OTD Admissions Committee will review completed applications, once they are verified by the OTCAS system.